-- Original and/or subsequent record used to evaluate the corner position.
+- 1. Original and/or subsequent record used to evaluate the corner position - 2.
 Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Seciton Diagram at bottom of sheet.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+Fill in Cross Index & Section Diagram at bottom of sheet.